nim-works/nimskull/doc/mir.rst

                                         # is empty)
             | Switch LVALUE ASGN_SRC    # changes the active branch of a
                                         # variant.
 Unclear semantics.
-            | If VALUE STATEMENT        # if the value evaluates to true
-                                        # execute the statement (legacy)
             | If VALUE <Label>          # fall through if the value evaluates
                                         # to true, otherwise jump to the if's
                                         # corresponding end